Storavatnet

-Storavatnet is a lake just southwest of the village of Loddefjord in the city of Bergen in Vestland county, Norway.
-The 2.2 km long lake is located in the borough of Laksevåg, west of the city center of Bergen.
+Storavatnet is a lake in Bergen Municipality in Vestland county, Norway.
+The 2.2 km lake is located just southwest of the village of Loddefjord in the borough of Laksevåg, about 10 km southwest of the centre of the city of Bergen.

 There is a small man-made dam on the southwest coast, regulating the one natural outlet for the 1 km2 lake.
 The major highway junction of Norwegian County Road 562 and Norwegian National Road 555 lies on the northern shore of the lake.
 Route 562 heads north to the Askøy Bridge going to the island of Askøy.
 Route 555 heads west to the Sotra Bridge which goes to the island of Sotra.
-The terminal in Loddefjord, near the lake is the proposed end of the new Loddefjord branch of the Bergen Light Rail system.
+The terminal station in Loddefjord, near the lake is the proposed end of the new Loddefjord branch of the Bergen Light Rail system.